Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 - Get all school records and, if possible, have one last meeting with your child’s teachers.
 Have relevant records translated into English, if necessary.

 - If you know where you are moving, try to get a floor plan of the property.
 Think about the location of each piece of furniture.
-If there are items that will not fit or you cannot use, consider disposing of them by either donating or selling them.
+If there are items that will not fit or you cannot use, consider donating or selling them.

 - Hold a garage sale or donate items you will not bring with you.